 - 1. The Program Director or designee for any appropriate reason may grant a resident an unpaid leave of absence. - 2.
 The granting of such leave is discretionary with the appointing power, except for military leave and otherwise paid leaves covered by applicable laws such as medical, parental, and caregiver leave(s). - 3.
-Unpaid leave of absences are usually granted for such circumstances as: special educational needs, recovery from an illness or injury, assisting another public jurisdiction, - .
-Or approved leave over 6 weeks once in a program.
+Unpaid leave of absences are usually granted for such circumstances as: special educational needs, recovery from an illness or injury, assisting another public jurisdiction, or approved leave over 6 weeks once in a program.
 "Personal reasons" is not an acceptable reason by itself.
 (See SRH Family Medical Leave Policy) - 4.
 All absences must be reported to the resident's immediate supervisor and to the Program Director or designee.
 Anticipated absences must have the prior approval of the GME office. - 5.
 Programs will provide residents with written accurate information regarding the impact of an extended leave of absence upon the criteria for satisfactory completion of the program and upon a resident's eligibility to participate in examinations by the relevant certifying board(s). - 6.
 Leave of Absence must be reported to the Program Director and GME office. - 7.
-SRH will ensure the continuation of health and disability insurance benefits for residents and their eligible dependents during any approved medical, parental, or caregiver leave(s) of absence.
+SRH will ensure the continuation of health and disability insurance benefits for residents and their eligible dependents during any approved medical, parental, or caregiver leave(s) of absence. - 8.
+The resident's department, ACGME, and the applicable program specialty requirements have defined the length of training that a resident must serve in order to satisfy the minimum requirements for the specialty and to qualify to sit for the certifying examination of the specialty board. - 9.
+State licensing boards vary in their training duration requirements and the resident needs to review the requirements in the state(s) they intend to practice. - 10.
+The department shall make its training requirements known to residents upon application to the program and again at the time of acceptance into the program. - 11.
+Aside from regularly scheduled PTO time, the resident may be required to "make up" all other absences from scheduled work hours if one or more periods of absence results in the resident falling below the minimum requirements for certification of completion of training and failure to meet milestones.
+This may cause an extension of the residency program.